Recursive properties of the characteristic polynomial of weighted lattices: Critical Exponents of Some Rank-Metric Codes

-In this section we compute the critical exponent of the $q$-polymatroids corresponding to some families of $\F_q$-$[n\times m, k]$ rank-metric codes.
-In the case of non-degenerate $\Fqm$-$[n,k]$ vector rank metric codes, we show that the corresponding $q$-matroids have critical exponent equal to $\lceil \frac{n}{m} \rceil$.
+In this section we compute the critical exponents of $q$-polymatroids arising from some families of $\F_q$-$[n\times m, k]$ rank-metric codes.
+In the case of a non-degenerate $\Fqm$-$[n,k]$ vector rank-metric code, we show that its corresponding $q$-matroid has critical exponent equal to $\lceil \frac{n}{m} \rceil$.
 However, determining the critical exponent of an arbitrary representable $q$-polymatroid is not so straightforward.
 First we give a lower bound on the critical exponent of the $q$-polymatroid induced by a rank-metric code.

 \begin{proposition} Let $C$ be a non-degenerate $\F_q$-$[n\times m,k]$ code and let $\M=\M[C]$.
 Then